 Ask the vendor to outline their approach to delivering the project or services.
 Understand how they plan to execute and achieve the desired outcomes.

 Seek a transparent breakdown of costs and pricing for the project or services.
-Ensure there are no hidden fees and that the pricing aligns with your budget.
+Ensure there are no hidden fees in the RFP for travel management services.

 Ask for references from current or past clients who have worked with the vendor.
 Contact these references to gain insights into the vendor’s performance and customer satisfaction.